ARM-software/open-iot-sdk/README.md

 * Real-time OS support
 * Machine learning (ML) models
 * Advanced tools such as Arm Virtual Hardware
 * Application specific reference code
-* 3rd Party support from the world’s largest IoT ecosystem
+* 3rd Party support from the world's largest IoT ecosystem

 The [FreeRTOS](https://github.com/FreeRTOS) kernel is already included in all application's and over time more RTOS kernel abstractions will be added demonstrating the usability of the Open-CMSIS-CDI RTOS interfaces.

 Refer to our initial Total Solutions below, ATS-Keyword and ATS-Blinky for more information.

 <br>